-Heritable nervous system disorders: Novel mechanisms and drug target identification
+Niklas Dahl – Heritable nervous system disorders: Novel mechanisms and drug target identification

 Our aims are to:

-- Utilize biomarkers associated with central nervous system (CNS) disorders to establish screening conditions using small compound libraries (drug screening).
+- Identify biomarkers associated with disorders of the CNS and establish conditions for screening using small compound libraries (drug screening).